mythril-forge/homebrew-classes/fighter/fighter-legendary-resistance.md

 -<< COMMENTARY >>-
 - this is now very strong
-- absolutely deny even the most difficult of saves
+- absolutely deny even the most difficult of Saving Throws
 - does not cost a reaction

 -->